boboburo/bobo-blog/content/authors/admin/_index.md

  - []
 ---

-I have had the joy of working in the emerging area of Machine Learning for a number of different companies and teams for the last decade; mostly recenlty leading teams in ML delivery in areas such as ASR, NLP and Forecasting.
+Thanks for landing on my blog.
+I have been working in Machine Learning/Data Science for the best part of a decade; both as an individual contributor and more recenlty leading teams in ML delivery in areas such as ASR, NLP and Forecasting.

 <!-- I am currently a Director of Machine Learning for the Advanced Technology Collaboration in Optum Ireland.
 Mostly recently I have been working as Software Delivery Lead for ML projects in areas such as ASR, NLP and Forecasting.
 Previously I have worked as a hands on ML Engineer.-->

-I love working with data, understanding it and  visualizing it.
+I enjoy working with data, understanding it and  visualizing it.
 I am also very driven by building end-to-end ML projects and getting value from ML through good project definition in combination with early and frequent delivery.
 I work with R and Python mainly and a number of development environments.

-This blog reflects my passions and learnings around ML and is also a placeholder for my learnings.
-Hopeully you might find some of the posts interesting and/or useful.
-All views are my own.
+This blog reflects my passions and learning around ML and is also a placeholder for me to jot down process and try out new tools.
+Hopefully you might find some of the posts interesting and/or useful.

 When I am not delving into some ML pursuit, I enjoy cooking, traveling (when possible), weight lifting, hiking and reading.

-Thanks for landing here and have a good day. *Brian*
+Have a good day and enjoy browsing. *Brian*